SARKfinance/assettracker/README.md

 ## Overview
 ### Description
-The SARK Finance app allows users to consolidate their investments into one portfolio for simplified performance monitoring.
+The SARK Finance Asset Tracker app allows users to consolidate their investments into one portfolio for simplified performance monitoring.

 ### App Evaluation
 [Evaluation of your app across the following attributes]